Look To The Eastern Sky

 Peace.
 Love.
-Go Forth and Talk.
+Go Forth and Look To The Eastern Sky.

 Back to Daily Bread?